 We often hear about how some famous person changed our life, but what does that mean exactly?
 How do we know if someone has been influenced?

 Influencers are those who can influence others through their actions or words.
 They may also use other means, such as technology.
 In today’s world, there is no shortage of influential figures.
 However, not all these individuals will make a difference for good.
-To become an influencer, you need to adapt your behaviour according to different situations.
+To become an influencer, you must adapt your behaviour to different situations.

 While perks such as getting free swag or travelling for free are reasons people want to be an influencer, being a good influencer also means constantly analysing, adjusting, learning, and re-configuring yourself.

 An influencer must possess certain qualities that enable them to connect with others.
-These include being open-minded, having empathy, charisma, and being creative.
+These include being open-minded, empathy, charisma, and creativity.

-Therefore, if you don’t possess the qualities mentioned above, it can become a pain point in your ability to be successful as an influencer.
-If this is so, then maybe you ought to consider another career path.
+Therefore, if you don’t possess the qualities mentioned above, it can become a pain point in your success as an influencer.
+If this is so, you may consider another career path.

 3) Authenticity Combined with Uniqueness is Vital.

 For you to become an influencer, understand yourself first!
 If you’re considering becoming an influencer or if you already consider yourself an influencer yet, you’re not finding any fulfilment in your career.
 Ponder over the following questions.
 Be candid with yourself in providing honest answers to the following questions.

 - What makes you different?